ProjectLibertyLabs/gateway/docs/src/GettingStarted/QuickStart.md

 - `Enter Provider ID` This is Provider Id from the Provider Dashboard
 - `Enter Provider Seed Phrase` This is the seed phrase saved from the wallet setup
 - `Do you want to change the IPFS settings?`
-  - No if this is just a test run
+  - No, if this is just a test run
   - Yes, if you want to use an [IPFS pinning service](https://docs.ipfs.tech/how-to/work-with-pinning-services/#use-a-third-party-pinning-service)

+> **Configuration Note:** The setup automatically configures SIWF v2 authentication with Frequency Access.
+The Frequency RPC endpoint used is `wss://0.rpc.testnet.amplica.io` for Testnet Paseo.

 ## **Step 4: Done & What Happened?**